chloecousin/Butterflies/README.md

 ## Datasets
 1- __United Kingdom Butterfly Monitoring Scheme (UKBMS)__

 One of the longest running insect monitoring schemes in the world.
 The scheme began in 1976 and now records data on over 2,000 sites per year; incorporating butterfly transects, the Wider Countryside Butterfly Survey (WCBS), and timed-counts.
 The resulting UKBMS dataset is one of the most important resources for understanding changes in insect populations.
+The dataset in this project include data from 2004 to 2024.

 GBIF.org (21 February 2024) GBIF Occurrence Download  https://doi.org/10.15468/dl.35wj66